 We encourage experimentation and help students become more confident and creative, developing a more personal, inspiring and hands-on approach to making films."

-is co-director of the MADD where he leads the Information Systems project, besides he gives a workshop on Data Visualization in the MGD
+is co-director of the MADD where he directs the Information Systems project, he also gives a workshop on Data Visualization in the MGD

 He was born in Ferrol, Galicia.